The La Trobe Talking Communicator|

 Prototype Talking Communicator operated by a child capable only of activating a foot-control key.
 Computer used was an OZNAKI Project "Wizard's Box", a 1976 8-bit microcomputer called the Poly-88, a North Star floppy disc, and a commercial phoneme generator based on the SC-01 speech chip, mounted on a video cart, together with teacher's keyboard and TV modified to function as a display.

-The prototypes for the La Trobe University Talking Communicator were developed using the resources of the OZNAKI Project, which was funded by the Education Research and Development Commission (ERDC) from 1976-1982.
-Using the proptotypes as a base, funds amounting to $75,000 were secured from the Australian Schools Commission, for a project entitled:
+The prototypes for the La Trobe University Talking Communicator were developed using the resources of the OZNAKI Project, which was funded by the Education Research and Development Commission (ERDC) from 1976-1982 (when the ERDC was the victim of a Federal Government Razar Gang).
+Using the proptotypes developed as a base, funds amounting to $75,000 were secured from the Australian Schools Commission, for a project entitled:

 Computer Speech Communication, Access, and Programming by Severely Handicapped Non-Speech Children"